techiew/WoW-Addons/README.md

 ## WoW-Addons
-This is where I put some of my smaller WoW addons.
-You can find some of by bigger addons here: [FollowMePls](https://github.com/techiew/FollowMePls)
+This is where I put my smaller WoW addons.
+You can find some of my bigger addons here: [FollowMePls](https://github.com/techiew/FollowMePls)

 <table>
  <tr>